grandmaster-nf/cayman/docs/ordeal.md

 **Class Composition:** Tether, Banner Shield, Well of Radiance.
 **Team Weapon Loadout:** AB snipers, Overload bows, RIskrunner, Anarchy, Xenophage, Rocket Launchers.

+#### Safe loadout for Devils Lair:

+Hunter - Stasis with duskfield grenades, hedrons + torment + durance fragment.
+Mobility and Discipline spec armor.
+Aeon exotic gloves with Sect of Insight mod.
+Resonance Siphon artifact mod.

+Warlock - Well of radiance with Phoenix Protocol exotic chest.
+Recovery and Intellect spec armor.
+Two players can run this warlock setup with a banner titan.

+Titan - Banner Shield with Ursa Furiosa exotic gloves.
+Resilience (60) and Intellect spec armor.
+Titan should be one of the Anarchy users.

+Two players run Anarchy with elemental legendary bows - solar and arc, and Anti-barrier sniper.
+Third player runs an AB scout, LeMonarque exotic bow and a RL or LMG (arc or solar).
+Scout user should have Sundering Glare artifact mod.

+Start of the Ordeal, hug the right side and run past most adds to the end with a servitor/captain.
+Clear adds and work on overload champion.
+Sparrow inside and clear hive, kill the barrier champion.
+Next room, clear hive and solar wizard on left side first, spawn kill the thrall from the left door, then work on the overload captain.
+Use Aeon finisher for ammo when safe to do so.
+Move up towards the right, while keeping cover on the left to avoid snipers.
+Clear barrier knight and then work on the fallen fighting the wizards.
+Take out the vandal snipers first, then solar wizards, arc knights and arc captains and finally kill the overload captain.

+Jump up on the ledge where the vandals were sniping from, after activating the ghost scan.
+Use the left side with cover and banner shield super to block damage.
+Alternate banner and well of radiance to clear adds till the shank wave comes out, then kill the fallen champion and get ready for the second wave.
+Solar shielded wizards should be killed asap - break shields and spam stasis or grenades on adds.
+Barrier knight boomer attacks can kill with splash damage, so be careful.
+Final wave will bring more fallen and two overload captains.
+Melee vandals will teleport to your platform to use anarchy to trap them.
+Collect ammo after the room is clear and move to the next area.
+Overload captain and few adds on the way to the big area with the walker and brigs.

+Immediately clear the fallen next to the barrier servitor, use a well.
+Snipe the vandal snipers on the right side from a distance, then clear the fallen in the building to the left.
+Moving forward will spawn the walker tank and two brigs, so try to clear as many sniper vandals as you can before.
+Use the central building for cover and clear the brigs one by one - safe way is to attach anarchy and take cover.
+Their aerial AoE attack has a big radius and can wipe the team.
+Jump on top of the central building and anarchy the tank, then snipe the legs.
+Taking out the walker will stop the fallen dropships from respawning and dropping in more adds.
+Three overload captains and two barrier servitors remain, take them out one by one by using cover and supers as required.
+Killing the tank earlier gives you ease of movement and no fear of getting wiped buy laser targeting or splash damage.
+Once the door open, another overload captain and some adds will come out, clear theme and scavenge for ammo.

+Move up to the boss arena and rush into the room to the left - that is your safe spot.
+Two overloads can be stunned through the windows.
+Attach anarchy grenades on the boss till it goes immune (⅔ health).
+More adds will come rushing, trap with anarchy and kill them from the safety of the room while using banner shield and wells to keep alive.
+Monarque player should break the void servitors shielding the boss.
+Anarchy the boss till two more overload captains spawn, kill them similar to the previous champions.
+Watch out for exploding shanks and resilient vandals.
+There will be a couple of adds under the room, go down and kill them so you can use that spot to damage the boss till the next wave of void servitors come out.
+This is it, break the shields and attach anarchy on the boss till it dies.

 {:refdef: style="text-align: center;"}
 ![fallensaber](https://grandmaster-nf.github.io/assets/images/fallensaber.jpg)
 {: refdef}